 Campus Information Guide

-Some of the topics included in the Campus Information Guide: academic information, adding/dropping courses, final exam schedule, online and distance education courses, scholarships, financial aid, textbooks, transfer, tuition and fees, semester academic calendars, and withdrawal from UW-BC.
+Some of the topics included in the Campus Information Guide: academic information, adding/dropping courses, final exam schedule, online and distance education courses, scholarships, financial aid, textbooks, transfer, tuition and fees, semester academic calendars and withdrawal from UW-Barron County.

 Health & Wellness

 The University provides a range of services to support student health and wellness including alcohol and drug education and mental health services.
 Students who aren't already covered through a family member's policy are encourged to sign up for health insurance.

 UW-Barron County welcomes adult students.
 At UW-Barron County, we've helped lots of adults achieve their goals and dreams.
 Whether you seek a new or enhanced career, want to take a course for intellectual enrichment or something in-between, you can do it and we can help.

 The Solution Center provides comprehensive assistance to prospective and current students in the areas of admission, financial aid, advising, orientation, placement testing, disability services, tutoring services and student activities.

 Advisors are available to help students learn about, degree options, majors, academic requirements, and the process of transferring.
 Help is also available in assessing career goals, planning a return to school, adjusting to academic life, or other areas of concern relevant to beginning or returning to college.